sylaschacko/medical_images/README.md

 - [Contact](#contact)

 ## Project Description
 The objective of this project is to classify medical images, specifically chest X-rays, to detect various thoracic diseases using a deep learning approach.
-We leverage transfer learning with the VGG16 architecture pre-trained on ImageNet, modifying the model to suit our specific classification task.
+I leveraged transfer learning with the VGG16 architecture pre-trained on ImageNet, modifying the model to suit the specific classification task.
 The project involves extensive data preprocessing and augmentation steps to ensure the model is trained on a robust dataset, improving its generalizability and performance on unseen data.

 ## Dataset
 - **Training Images**: Located in `s_train_final`, comprising images preprocessed and scaled to (224, 224) dimensions.